OCT 26 – DEC 15

 Chloe Fenwick-Brown

-A headshot of actor Joseph Kloska, who looks at us intently with an air of slight amusement.
-Joseph has white skin, dark brown hair, and a reddish brown beard.
-He wears a dark blue button down shirt.
+A headshot of actor Joseph Kloska, who looks at us intently.
+Joseph is white with dark brown hair, and a reddish brown beard.
+He wears a dark blue sweater.
+Behind him is a narrow street in dappled sunlight.

 Joseph Kloska